This is an old revision of the document!

 In any case, after a small and successful quest to update the boot blocks to ProDOS 2.4.1 and Logon 1.5, I decided that I wanted the //e Card to boot like my other //es with Workstation Cards, and NetBoot LC is the result.

-and booting over AppleTalk should work as described above.
+At this point launching IIe Startup and booting over AppleTalk should work as described above.